`Sandarbha`

 The third option!

-The obvious answer was to get to a sustainable financial independence[FI], resign the regular job.
-Try to live within my means.
+The obvious answer was to achieve sustainable financial independence (FI), resign from my regular job, and try to live within my means.
 I did all that.
-But many of you who reached FI would vouch - the game doesn't stop.
-Portfolio, pandemics and politics never stop.
-And of course the body itself needs us to go on.
+But many of you who have reached FI would vouch that the game doesn't stop.
+Portfolios, pandemics, and politics never stop.
+And, of course, the body itself needs us to go on.
 It goes on and on.
-Only the events change - cycles don't.
-Desires , happiness and pain are kinda built into us.
-No matter where we go , no matter what we do, our mind can't get over the game.
+Only the events change—the cycles don't.
+Desires, happiness, and pain are built into us.
+No matter where we go or what we do, our mind can't get over the game.

 Nirvana

-Gītā says where the world looks at only two outcomes - heaven or hell ; both being here in this physical reality , there does exist a third option - Nirvana - that is to exit this game.
-It suggests a simple approach to accomplish this third stage - Indulge in actions whole-heartedly but give up all the expectations.
+The Gītā says that while the world looks at only two outcomes—heaven or hell, both of which are here in this physical reality—a third option exists: Nirvana, which is to exit this game.
+It suggests a simple approach to accomplish this third stage: indulge in actions wholeheartedly but give up all expectations.
 That seems counter-intuitive because desires (or passions) are the very reason we indulge in actions.
-The good news is- Gītā, just doesn't offer the dictum; it also offers a road-map.
-A definitive overall one stop solution!
+The good news is that the Gītā doesn't just offer a dictum; it also offers a road map.
+A definitive, one-stop solution!

-In nutshell, it says that the pains and happiness are attached to the "the expectations versus the outcomes".
-If favorable we are happy , Otherwise not.
-Actions, done without influence of desires, on the other hand, have two different properties - peace and knowledge.
-If we focus on actions (and do them as a ritual, free from desires - Nishkaam Yajna) we shall attain the peace and decrypt the knowledge.
-And finally this knowledge automatically solves the puzzle and thus the exit - Nirvana.
-Other way to understand this concept is to think about the wave nature (cyclic reality).
-If we were to maximise the cycle of happiness, that means we also must maximize the cycle of pain.
-While most of the religious, medicinal or even scientific approaches sell us the idea of enhancing happiness (or reducing the pain), Gita suggests such approaches defy the basic principle that every success must meet it's failure.
-Higher the rise bigger the fall.
-Thus the idea of increasing happiness is a personal choice that must bake in the imminent sorrow.
-It should we be a conscious decision if we want to sink in cycles or ride the wave.
-This .however, doesn't mean we become action-less.
-In fact becoming action-less is impossible.
-Gita says we can't live without actions even for a moment.
-The actions driven by desires lead to cycles of happiness and pain.
-Actions done without desires decrypt the knowledge and thus lead to lasting peace.
-Such a state of peace is called NIrvana.
+In a nutshell, it says that pain and happiness are attached to "expectations versus outcomes."
+If the outcome is favorable, we are happy; otherwise, we are not.
+Actions performed without the influence of desires, on the other hand, have two different properties: peace and knowledge.
+If we focus on actions (and perform them as a ritual, free from desires—Nishkaam Yajna), we shall attain peace and decrypt knowledge.
+And finally, this knowledge automatically solves the puzzle and thus provides the exit: Nirvana.
+Another way to understand this concept is to think about the wave-like nature of our cyclic reality.
+If we were to maximize the cycle of happiness, that means we must also maximize the cycle of pain.
+While most religious, medicinal, or even scientific approaches sell us the idea of enhancing happiness (or reducing pain), the Gītā suggests that such approaches defy the basic principle that every success must meet its failure.
+The higher the rise, the bigger the fall.
+Thus, the idea of increasing happiness is a personal choice that must account for imminent sorrow.
+It should be a conscious decision whether we want to sink in cycles or ride the wave.
+This, however, doesn't mean we become action-less.
+In fact, becoming action-less is impossible.
+The Gītā says we can't live without actions even for a moment.
+Actions driven by desires lead to cycles of happiness and pain.
+Actions done without desires decrypt knowledge and thus lead to lasting peace.
+Such a state of peace is called Nirvana.

-Alexa - put me on Nirvana mode!
+Alexa, put me in Nirvana mode!

-Unfortunately , technology still doesn't have the Nirvana skill!
-So the journey is really to learn (and experiment) how to focus solely on "Actions".
-Without any consideration of "outcomes".
+Unfortunately, technology still doesn't have the Nirvana skill!
+So the journey is really to learn (and experiment) how to focus solely on "actions" without any consideration of "outcomes."

 Isn't Nirvana a desire?

-Yes it is, aspiring to exit is also a desire, a desired outcome - what a catch!
-I thought to myself!
+Yes, it is.
+Aspiring to exit is also a desire, a desired outcome—what a catch!
+I thought to myself.

 This writing work

-The name - Arjun Uvāch
+The name—Arjun Uvāch